Unbased rational homotopy theory: a Lie algebra approach: The category of curved Lie algebras

 \begin{definition} The category whose objects are pseudo-compact curved Lie algebras and morphisms are given by the continuous (with respect to the topology induced in taking the inverse limit) curved morphisms between them will be referred to as the category of pseudo-compact curved Lie algebras and will be denoted by $\curvedLie$. \end{definition}

-In \cite{block_laz} it is shown that the functor of linear duality establishes an anti-equivalence between pseudo-compact Lie algebras and conilpotent Lie coalgebras, where pseudo-compact Lie algebras were referred to as pronilpotent Lie algebras.
-This term, however, may not be ideal as remarked in \cite{laz_markl}.
-Despite this, pseudo-compact curved Lie algebras are pronilpotent in the classical sense.
+In \cite{block_laz} an antiequivalence between the categories of pseudo-compact Lie algebras and conilpotent Lie coalgebras is given using the functor of linear duality.
+Note that in loc.~cit.~pseudo-compact Lie algebras were referred to as pronilpotent Lie algebras---a term that is not ideal, cf.~\cite[Remark 7.2]{laz_markl}.
+Despite this, pseudo-compact curved Lie algebras are pronilpotent in the classical sense, i.e.~they are isomorphic to an inverse limit of nilpotent curved Lie algebras.